usnistgov/ARIAC/docs/tutorials/tutorial_2.rst

                 self.get_logger().info('Unable to start competition')

 Code Explained
 ^^^^^^^^^^^^^^^^^^^^^^^

-- Imports
+- Imports:

+    - :inline-python:`ariac_msgs.msg`: The ROS2 message API for the ARIAC messages.

+        - :inline-python:`BreakBeamStatus`: ROS message for the break beam status, used to subscribe to the break beam status topic.
+The message is defined in  `ariac_msgs/msg/BreakBeamStatus.msg <https://github.com/usnistgov/ARIAC/blob/ariac2023/ariac_msgs/msg/BreakBeamStatus.msg>`_ ).
     - :inline-python:`from rclpy.qos import qos_profile_sensor_data`: ROS 2 Quality of Service API.
 This is used to set the QoS profile for the floor robot gripper state subscriber.
-    - :inline-python:`from ariac_msgs.msg import BreakBeamStatus as BreakBeamStatusMsg`: ROS message for the break beam status, used to subscribe to the break beam status topic.

 - Class Variables

     - :inline-python:`_break_beam0_sub`: Subscriber to the break beam status topic.
-    - :inline-python:`_part_count`: Variable to store the number of parts that crossed the beam.
+    - :inline-python:`_conveyor_part_count`: Variable to store the number of parts on the conveyor belt that cross the beam.
     - :inline-python:`_object_detected`: Variable to store whether the beam is broken.

 - Class Methods

-    - :inline-python:`breakbeam0_cb()`: Callback function for the break beam status topic.
+    - :inline-python:`_breakbeam0_cb()`: Callback function for the break beam status topic.
 It increments the variable :inline-python:`_part_count` if the beam is broken and the variable :inline-python:`_object_detected` is :inline-python:`False`.
 It also sets the variable :inline-python:`_object_detected` to :inline-python:`True` if the beam is broken.

 Overview of the Executable